 The process was simple.
 Didn’t cost me anything but time.
 It opened my eyes to a whole new level of hurting children.
 Babies, children, and teenagers who were innocent, exposed to great horrors and hurt.
 They are judged and shunned and their whole lives have been ripped apart.
 But they just want love and stability.

 I quickly realized during our process of training and licensing that this would be inconvenient to our life.
 And honestly, I wondered if this was really going to be worth the disturbing of our family and schedule.

 In other words… I WAS HUMAN!
 We don’t have some strong reserve of super-human strength and never have doubt, fear, wonder, or become frustrated.
-It was God and determination to trust Him.
-That’s it.
-Jesus.
-Not me.
-Not a secret formula.
-Jesus and support from my husband and family and friends.

 I sometimes want to respond very strongly back to the comments.
 When I am told that I am somehow amazing and you could never do what I do… Yes.
 You CAN!
 You just don’t want to.
 You don’t choose to.
 It’s easier to judge or give out high praise and walk away, content in your own life.